Delivery culture in South Korea: History

 In the 1930s, delivery food expanded to various soups and noodles and delivery became a common thing.
 It was all thanks to Chinese migration to Incheon in the 1900s.
-Through this expansion, jjajangmyeon (짜장면) noodles, which consists of black bean paste sauce, became popular during the 1950’s.
+Through this expansion, jjajangmyeon noodles, which uses black bean paste sauce, became popular during the 1950's.
 Thus, delivery services continued to expand during a period of rapid economic growth into the 1970s.
 This enabled Chinese restaurants to open on every street corner.
 However, it was not until the 1990s when fried chicken and pizza places conquered the delivery service market.
 This allowed for the rapid growth of the food delivery market in Korea.